aleks-azen/p2pool-grs-setupguide/README.md

 # Groestlcoin (GRS) P2Pool setup guide
+One of my installs refused to function on a 64-bit version of python 2.7, installing the 32-bit version and reinstalling all of the dependencies fixed that -- if you are having issues try that

 ## Installing Groestlcoin-core
 The first thing you will need is the groestlcoin-core wallet: https://www.groestlcoin.org/groestlcoin-core-wallet/ download this, run it and let it download the blockchain